Benier MDD High-Speed Mixer

 MDD high-speed mixer product information:

-- Vertical mixing method using vacuum and/or pressure (recipe parameters).
+- Vertical kneading method using vacuum and/or pressure (recipe parameters).

-- High-speed mixing; capacity of up to 12 batches/hour.
+- High-speed kneading; capacity of up to 12 batches/hour.

 - The bowl is cooled, using glycol refrigerant.